DHTMLX/docs-kanban/docs/api/events/js_kanban_deletevote_event.md

 ### Description

-@short: Fires when a user deletes his vote from a card
+@short: Fires when a user deletes a vote from a card

 ### Usage